Coyote Island Terminal LLC

 Coyote Island Terminal LLC of Salt Lake City, Utah, is a subsidiary of Ambre Energy, an Australian headquartered company aiming to develop coal projects.

-On May 11, 2011, the Port of Morrow Commission approved a one-year lease option with Coyote Island to build a rail off-loading coal terminal on up to 24.26 acres at Oregon's Port of Morrow to transfer the coal onto barges for shipment to the Millennium Bulk Logistics Longview Terminal in Washington, and on to customers in Asia.
+On May 11, 2011, the Port of Morrow Commission approved a one-year lease option with Coyote Island to build a rail off-loading coal terminal on up to 24.26 acres at the Oregon Port to transfer the coal onto barges for shipment to the Millennium Bulk Logistics Longview Terminal in Washington state, and on to customers in Asia.
 (See Port of Morrow article for more details.)

 Parent company Ambre Energy owns a 50 percent interest in two coal mines in Montana, and has contracts to sell 4 million metric tons a year of coal for 10 years to two South Korean utilities.
 The company is also in discussions with the state of Montana over a $10 million loan to take control of a Montana coal mine to boost exports to Asia.

 - Dean Brickey, "Utah company sending coal shipments to Asia through Port of Morrow" East Oregonian, May 13, 2011.

 - Jeff Barnard, "Oregon coal port gets key draft permit," Associated Press, May 31, 2013.